Dr. Hugh Agnew

 Dr. Juraj Marušiak

-Institute of Political Science, Slovak Academy of Sciences, Bratislava
+Institute of Political Science, Slovak Academy of Sciences, Bratislava, Slovakia

 Recent Publications: